PFLeget/treegp/README.rst

 Python
 ``````

-``treegp`` is regularly tested on Python 2.7, 3.5, 3.6, and 3.7.
+``treegp`` is regularly tested on Python 2.7, 3.6, 3.7, and 3.8.
 It may work in other
-versions of Python (e.g. pypy or 3.8), but these are not currently supported.
+versions of Python (e.g. pypy), but these are not currently supported.